-She cooks and bakes with crazy amounts of butter.
-And we love it.
+She cooks and bakes with crazy amounts of butter, and we love it.
 She has a glass of wine daily, and still occasionally tackles steak tartare and foie gras in restaurants!
-She has a wonderful sense of humour, a sharpe tongue, and clear ideas about what one should and shouldn’t do.
+She has a wonderful sense of humour, a sharp tongue, and clear ideas about what one should and shouldn’t do.

 She is quite formidable, yet also incredibly generous and kind and helpful to others.
 A consummate caretaker matriarch, basically.
 And always well-dressed and elegant, remaining ‘coquette’ and proud of her appearance.

 She loves learning, has impressive knowledge of french grammar, watches documentaries and soap operas, and is currently re-learning Les Fables de la Fontaine, to keep her mind busy when she’s bored at the hairdressers.

 Always more in her mind, as her body sensations and feelings are not a comfortable place to reside…

 I love the musical tone of her voice, and the elegant movement of her hands, dancing around as they trace the outline of her stories.

 They embellish the details of the clothes that were made for her as a child, of special food treats she remembers, of the house she lived in, antics in the school dormitory.
 Then, occupation by the German armed forces, assassinations in the small rural village, people going into hiding and resistance activities…

 All told in rich language, with her beautiful voice and dancing hands.